Schinzel/web-blocks/doc/thoughts.md

 # ??
-The framework route should be set up as the other user routes as to get logging and html & json documentation
+The framework route should be set up as
+- the other user routes as to get logging-
+- and html & json documentation
+- the send response stuff with setting headers, and pretty format of html
 # Att fixa
 - Otional parameters
 - HTML escaping